flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Various Betting Types: Some common bets include predicting the total of the three dice, specific numbers that might appear, whether the total will be odd or even, or specific combinations like triples or doubles.

-Q: How many dice are there in Sic Bo?
+Question: How many dice are there in Sic Bo?
-A: In Sic Bo, a dice game, three dice are used for each roll.
+Answer: In Sic Bo, a dice game, three dice are used for each roll.
 Players place bets on various combinations or outcomes based on the results of these three dice.

 Q: Which betting option in Sic Bo has the highest probability of winning?
 A: In Sic Bo, bets with the highest probability of winning are typically the ones with the lowest payouts.
 Betting on "Big" or "Small" (total sum of the three dice being between 4-10 for Small and 11-17 for Big) has relatively high odds of winning.

-Q: What are the odds for each betting option in Sic Bo?
+Question: What are the odds for each betting option in Sic Bo?
 Q: How are odds calculated in Sic Bo?
 A:
 * Single Number: Betting on a number matching one die pays 1 to 1.